Revolve Finance Accountholder Agreement

 |Manage Your Account|

-This Accountholder Agreement (this "Agreement") and the above Schedule of Fees constitute our disclosure to you and an agreement between you and us under which you establish one or more electronic demand deposit accounts (called your "Account" or an "eDDA") at Republic Bank of Chicago through Retail Locations or the Internet.
+This Revolve Finance Account Agreement (this "Agreement") and the above Schedule of Fees constitute our disclosure to you and an agreement between you and us under which you establish an electronic demand deposit Account ("Account") at Republic Bank of Chicago, Member FDIC ("Bank"), and managed by Revolve Finance ("Product Manager") and made available through Retail Locations or the Internet.
 You enter into this Agreement and accept its terms when you deposit funds in your Account.
 Please read this Agreement carefully and keep it for future reference.
+This Agreement may be revised periodically, so it may include changes from earlier versions.
+By providing an electronic signature (see "Important Notices") and continuing to hold an Account with us, you agree to the most recent version of this Agreement which is available to you online at www.revolvefinance.com.

 This agreement contains an arbitration provision requiring all claims to be resolved by way of binding arbitration. the terms of the arbitration provision are set forth in the section entitled resolution of disputes by binding arbitration.